 Interns will participate in at least two hours of individual face-to-face supervision with a Licensed Psychologist each week.
-One hour will be with the intern's Coordinating Supervisor, who will meet with the intern throughout the internship year to provide consistency and to allow for a perspective on their development over the year.
-For interns in the clinical track, the rotation supervisor provides another hour of individual supervision each week and will emphasize the activities on the intern's assigned rotation.
+One hour will be dedicated to general clinical training with their coordinating supervisor, who will meet with them throughout the internship year to provide consistency and to allow for a perspective on their development over the year.
+Another hour of individual supervision each week is dedicated to track-related tasks (clinical or forensic).
 In addition, interns will also receive at least two hours of weekly group supervision.
 The DBT group supervision allows trainees to process issues during the group, provide insights about safety concerns and countertransference issues, and provide an overview of the skills discussed to the students assigned to provide the coaching during the week.
 During the case conference, the interns are both presenters and participants, where conceptualization about a current case, recommendations for treatment, and evidenced-based practices are discussed.
 The supervision of supervision (SOS) group includes the interns and postdoctoral resident.
 During the SOS group supervision, weeks alternate between discussions on relevant research and issues concerning the practice of clinical supervision, and a review of audiotapes from supervision sessions.
 Feedback is provided to trainees, and issues are discussed.